chivandikwa/gatsby-casper/src/content/api-design-guidelines.md

 - `201 Created`: The request has been fulfilled, and a new resource has been created.
 - `202 Accepted`: The request has been accepted for processing, but the processing is not yet complete.
 - `204 No Content`: The server has successfully processed the request, but there is no content to send back.
+- `207 Multi-Status`: The response body contains status information for multiple different parts of a batch/bulk request
 - `400 Bad Request`: The server cannot understand the request due to invalid syntax or other client-side errors.
 - `401 Unauthorized`: The request requires user authentication or the authentication has failed.
 - `403 Forbidden`: The server understood the request but refuses to authorize it.
 - `404 Not Found`: The requested resource could not be found on the server.
+- `405 Not Found`: The method is not supported, handled out of the box by most server frameworks.
+- `409 Conflict`: The request cannot be completed due to conflict with the current state of the target resource.
 - `500 Internal Server Error`: An unexpected error occurred on the server.
 - `503 Service Unavailable`: The server is currently unable to handle the request due to temporary overload or maintenance.